nigiri-testing-org/repo-creatooor/README.md

 To use this repository creator workflow, follow these steps:

-1. Click on the "Use this template" button to create a new repository from this template.
+1. Click on the actions button and then click on the "Repo creation" action.
+2. Click on "Run Workflow".
-2. Fill in the mandatory field "Repository name".
+3. Fill in the mandatory field "Repository name".
-3. If desired, fill in the "Codeowners" field and/or select "Create from template" and provide a template owner and a template repository.
+4. If desired, select the "Codeowners" field and/or provide a template owner and a template repository.
-4. Click on "Create repository".
+5. Click on "Run Workflow".
 5. After the repository is created, a link to the new repository will be provided.